Letoilenoir/Letoilenoir.github.io/_posts/2025-03-13-Gee-Yew-Aye.md

 Following on from the stand alone Chords Python script, although the tkinter GUI is adequate, a more polished interface may be appropriate for a web based application. <br>
 Below are are two variations created using the <a href="https://github.com/pygame/pygame">pygame</a> library<br>
 <img class="image" src="/docs/assets/UI.png" width = "100%"><br>
-There are also a couple of enhacements made from the original <a href="https://github.com/Letoilenoir/chord/blob/main/chordTen.py">Chords</a> script, although the prototypes displayed are still purely python scripts, they have a more interactive feel.
+There are also a couple of enhancements made from the original <a href="https://github.com/Letoilenoir/chord/blob/main/chordTen.py">Chords</a> script, although the prototypes displayed are still purely python scripts, they have a more interactive feel.

 Both contain options to create chord progressions with or without key signatures.<br>
 Both show the selections added to the progression in the "Current Progression" frame<br>